lwsinclair/hsk-mcp/README.md

 ### Project Structure

-The Base MCP server follows this structure for tools:
+The Hashkey MCP server follows this structure for tools:

 ```
 src/